Shall we count the living or the dead?: Mechanisms of action

-\section{Sufficient-component cause models}
+\subsection{Sufficient-component cause models}

+We now proceed to outline a framework in which the procedure for choosing the conditioning set $V$ is linked to the choice of effect measure via a model for the mechanism of action, thereby facilitating a meaningful evaluation of the biological plausibility of conditional homogeneity of Sheps' preferred variant of the relative risk.
+These mechanisms are consistent with Patricia Cheng's power-PC framework for causal generative and preventive power \citep{cheng_covariation_1997,cartwright_natures_1989}, an approach which has considerable support in the psychology and philosophy literature \citep{hiddleston_causal_2005,glymour_causal_1998,glymour_minds_2001}, where it has been argued on both empirical and normative grounds that human reasoners use (and should use) these constructs to carry causal information from one context to another \citep{liljeholm_when_2007}.
+The mechanisms are also consistent with Bouckaert and Mouchart's Sure Outcomes of Random Events model \citep{bouckaert_sure_2001, mouchart_pharmacological_2019}, and with the independent joint action model from toxicology \citep{abbott_method_1925,bliss_toxicity_1939,howard_contrasting_2013}, which has previously been discussed in the epidemiological literature by Weinberg \citep{weinberg_applicability_1986, weinberg_can_2007, wacholder_inference_2011, weinberg_interaction_2012}.

-Sufficient-component cause models (``causal pie models'')\cite{rothman_causes_1976, mackie_cement_1974} consider several different combinations of factors that together comprise a sufficient cause of the outcome (``causal pies'').
+Sufficient-component cause models (``causal pie models'') \citep{rothman_causes_1976, mackie_cement_1974} are used to visualize these mechanisms.
+These models consider several different combinations of factors that together comprise a sufficient cause of the outcome (``causal pies'').
 Each pie contains component causes (``slices of the pie''), such that if every slice of any pie is present, the outcome will occur.
-These models can be used to generalize the thought experiment from the previous section to settings where the switches are compound constructs determined by a large number of more primitive switches, and to facilitate reasoning about the biological plausibility of the assumed mechanism.
+Causal pie models can be used to show that structural knowledge about the distribution and function of the unmeasured covariates that turn treatment effects ``on'' or ``off'' can sometimes be sufficient to guarantee treatment effect stability on one specific scale, but not on others.
+To illustrate, we will consider the effect of Penicillin in patients with Streptococcal pharyngitis on an effectiveness outcome (rheumatic fever) and a safety outcome (anaphylaxis in the first two weeks of treatment).

+While these models may not perfectly capture the underlying biology, we share the perspective of Alan Turing, who once wrote ``In this section a mathematical model [...] will be described.
+This model will be a simplification and an idealization, and consequently a falsification.
+It is to be hoped that the features retained for discussion are those of greatest importance in the present state of knowledge''\citep{turing_chemical_1952}